gsoft-inc/sg-orbit/packages/react-components/README.md

 }
 ```

+#### Slots

+All "slotable" components should accept an optionnal slot property.

 #### As prop

 A component should always accept an `as` prop and apply it to the root element of the component.
 The `as` prop allow the consumer to specify the type of the element to render.
 A default value should always be provided.